1. The virtual appliance

 Download the OVA file for the initial installation of the virtual appliance.

-3. Installation under VirtualBox
+3. Installation in VirtualBox

 3.1.
 Prerequisites